pocomane/brewed-in-the-apocalypse/bita.md

 how your character is dressed?
 ```

-__Tell imminent troubles__ - when you asked to all the players in the scene
+__Tell imminent troubles__ - when you asked to all the protagonists in the scene
 what they do, and if they stop after a while without triggering any move, add
-to the scene something that give to the player new things to react to.
+to the scene something that give to the protagonist new things to react to.
 You can
 introduce such complication playing as an NPC.

 You can use the same clues of the __Make the worst happen__ , but do not make
-them irrevocable, leave instead to the players the possibility to react.
+them irrevocable, leave instead to the protagonists the possibility to react.

 If you think the situation is already complex, you can do a __Describe the
 scene__ move instead.

 TODO - is this enough to handle "Make an __Make the worst happen__ when the
-players hand you the perfect opportunity on a golden plate." (together with
+protagonists hand you the perfect opportunity on a golden plate." (together with
 roll failure) ???

 ```
 Scenarist - you reach the gate, there are three guards watching it, they are well equipped.
 What do you do?

-The players starts to talk a little, but they do not have any ideas, so they look at the scenarist
+The protagonists starts to talk a little, but they do not have any ideas, so they look at the scenarist

 Scenarist - Ok, it is a bit suspicious that you are all there doing nothing, so